Learn more about body composition analysis and how InBody's advanced cutting edge technology works.

 By using a diverse set of frequencies, the InBody can measure water contents inside and outside the cell separately.
 Controlling the path of high frequency waves is very difficult.
 This technical know-how is an InBody specific specialty and has been accumulated over many years of experience in the field.

 When measuring impedance through any type of electrode, contact resistance occurs.
 It is important to control the contact resistance, in order to correctly measure the resistance in the body.

-The 8-point tactile method separates the current and voltage starting point.
-This measurement always begins at a fixed point in the wrists and ankles.
+The 8-point tactile with the thumb electrode method separates the current and voltage starting point.
+This measurement then always begins at a fixed point in the wrists and ankles.
 This is advantageous, as the contact resistance from the skin has been removed.
-This creates the high precision of reproducing the results that InBody are renowned for.
+This method along with InBody's other unique technology creates a high precision of reproducing results that InBody are renowned for.

 The technical term for this is Direct Segmental Multi-frequency Bioelectrical Impedance Analysis (DSM-BIA).
 It separately measures the impedance (resistance to alternating electric currents) of the trunk, arms, and legs of our body.

 This new measurement concept measures the resistance of the cross point of two flows and takes the resistance values of the arms, legs and the body trunk.

 Why is this important?
 The human body is composed of five cylinders: the arms, legs and trunk.
 With the technology of the InBody, the trunk is directly measured.
 The trunk is occupied by various internal organs and its metabolic characteristics are different from the other parts of the body.
 Although difficult, it is important to precisely and directly measure the trunk, since the trunk has very low resistance compared to the arms and legs.